Research Grants

 General Procedures and Policies

-In order to encourage wide participation and a large variety of individuals and institutions involved in the program, an individual can only be involved in one proposal per review cycle per grant.
-In addition, individuals who received a Hebl grant within the last 2 years are ineligible.
+To encourage wide participation and a large variety of individuals and institutions involved in the program, an individual can only be involved in one proposal per review cycle per grant.
+In addition, individuals who received a SIOP Small Grant within the last two years are ineligible.
+Before submitting a grant proposal, check with each of your co-authors to ensure that neither of these requirements are being violated.

 Guidelines for Proposal Budgets

-The Hebl Grant for Reducing Gender Inequities in the Workplace can be used in conjunction with other funding for a larger scale project.
-If this is the case, the proposal should describe the scope of the entire project, the entire budget, and the portion of the budget for which grant award money will be spent.
+The SIOP Small Grant can be used in conjunction with other funding for a larger-scale project.
+If this is the case, the proposal should describe the scope of the entire project, the entire budget, and the portion of the budget for which SIOP award money will be spent.

-In addition, grant funds should not be used to pay for ancillary costs related to the project (publication or presentations at conferences, such as open access and registration/ travel costs).
+In addition, grant funds should not be used to pay for ancillary costs related to the project (i.e., publication or presentations at conferences, such as open access and registration/ travel costs).

 Criteria for Selecting Award Winners